Cost Effective Energy Conservation Tips for Tenants

 - Use foam insulators on outlets and switches found located on the inside of outer walls.

 - Allow for some fresh air to come into your home.
-Too little air will create mould and other air quality problems.
+Too little air will create mold and other air quality problems.

-- Have a furnace?
-Check the filter.
-Clean it often.
+Have a furnace?
+Check the filter and clean it often.
 If the fan motor is one that needs lubrication, make sure it is done yearly.
 Having a heat specialist check over your furnace and water heater is smart, because the units may need servicing.
 Your landlord should be paying for this maintenance.

 2. Heat Loss Through Radiation Loss